How to have productive research questions

 AIM 1 – To select a sufficient number (up to circa 20) of Protestant clergy biographies and memoirs to support making some generalisations and to analyse these using documentary analysis methods within the framework of auto/biographical theory.

-AIM 3 – To carry out at least 15 and possibly up to 25 open-ended interviews with ‘ordinary clergy’ members within a narrative enquiry framework.
+AIM 3 – To carry out at least 15 and up to 25 open-ended interviews with ‘ordinary clergy’ members within a narrative enquiry framework.

-16. Strictly speaking, these are not research questions – but they do go to the heart of what the key interests of the researcher are and how they might explore these in an efficient and productive way.
+17. Strictly speaking, these are not research questions – but they do get to the heart of what the key interests of the researcher are and how they might explore these in an efficient and productive way.
 Also, of course there are other ways of arriving at a similar end, many of which involve learning new software and/or reading specialist books and require large amounts of time.
 What is proposed here needs some sheets of paper and felt-tipped pens, no extra homework, and just a few hours of productive time.
 Go for it!

-Last updated: 1 April 2017
+Last updated: 22 December 2017